rghv/notes/github-rate-limits.md

 Tue Nov 24 17:58:34 IST 2015
 vinay@vinay-lpt-lnx ~ $
 ```
+The results shown above is what is called 'response headers'.
+The response headers contain very valuable information.
 Notice the `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset` values.
 The request was fired on Nov 24 17:20:50 IST 2015.
 `X-RateLimit-Limit` mentions that the hourly limit is 60, out of which 45 have been used (as shown by `X-RateLimit-Remaining`).
 The limit
 would reset to 60 at Nov 24 17:58:34 IST 2015 as mentioned by `X-RateLimit-Reset`, which is depicted in seconds since UNIX epoch.